70CM EME system

 4. 1 pcs 4 port 70 cm combiner

-5. 1 pcs EME3-432 Preamp with seperate TX/RX lines and sense output (for sequencer)
+5. 1 pcs EME3-432 Preamp with separate TX/RX lines and sense output (for sequencer) (later upgraded to a cavity preamp from WD5AGO)

 6. Multiple brackets, boom jointers etc, also from Antennas&Amplifiers